 Lumbar Image Reporting with Epidemiology (LIRE) is designed to test whether inserting epidemiological evidence (essentially representing the normal range) in lumbar spine imaging reports will reduce subsequent diagnostic and therapeutic interventions, including cross-sectional imaging (MR/CT), opioid prescriptions, spinal injections and surgery (Jarvik et al. 2015).
 As part of their justification for a waiver of patient consent in the Project Summary, the investigators cite that the project is minimal risk and will not adversely affect the rights and welfare of the subjects, and that the research could not practicably carried out without a waiver [because there is no easily implementable means of obtaining consent and there is a large study population (~250,000)] AND:

 “4.1.3c By informing primary care providers and patients of the study, we risk invalidating the results.
 If providers and patients are aware of the intervention but are allocated to the control group, they may nevertheless change their behavior.

 4.1.3d The risk of contacting subjects is greater than the risk of the study procedures.
 The risk for breach of patient confidentiality increases when subject contact information is maintained for the purposes of contacting patients for their consent.
 It is our opinion that this increased risk far exceeds the risk to subjects associated with the insertion of epidemiologic data into the radiology report interpreted by their provider (Jarvik 2013).”

 Even when a waiver of consent is granted, some investigators provide individual notification and may offer an opportunity to opt out as a mechanism to preserve autonomy.
-For example, in the Time to Reduce End Stage Renal disease (TiME) trial (described in Section 3), all patients initiating treatment with maintenance hemodialysis at participating facilities were provided with written information that includes the trial sponsor, the purpose of the trial, how the trial will affect dialysis session duration, the treating physician’s role, a description of the transmission of de-identified patient data to the University of Pennsylvania, a statement that no additional testing will be performed for the trial, and a toll-free telephone number to contact with questions or to opt-out of participation.
+For example, in the Time to Reduce End Stage Renal disease (TiME) trial (described in Section 3), all patients initiating treatment with maintenance hemodialysis at participating facilities were provided with written information that included the trial sponsor, the purpose of the trial, how the trial will affect dialysis session duration, the treating physician’s role, a description of the transmission of de-identified patient data to the University of Pennsylvania, a statement that no additional testing will be performed for the trial, and a toll-free telephone number to contact with questions or to opt-out of participation.